Building skills in developing

 - Professionals who have taken on a training role within their department

 A certificate is awarded upon completion of six required courses (a total of 15 units) with a grade of “C” or better.
 To become an official candidate in the program, students pursuing the certificate must submit a Declaration of Candidacy.
+Students are encouraged to declare candidacy as soon as possible, but no later than after the third course in the program.
 To receive the certificate after completing all program requirements, students must submit a Request for Certificate.
 All requirements must be completed within five (5) years after the student enrolls in his/her first course.
-Students not pursuing the certificate program are welcome to take as many individual courses as they wish.
+Students not pursuing a certificate are welcome to take as many individual courses as they wish.

 On-site Training Available